FaceTheme/FaceTheme.github.io/docs/videojs/fuzzy/README.md

 ## Changelog

-- Fixbug UI – 16 January 2023.
-- Support live mode – 10 November 2020.
 - Support responsive on mobile – 18 April 2020.
-- The launch of the Soccer Skin Retina for VideoJS 7 project – 12 December 2019.
+- The launch of the Fuzzy Skin Retina for VideoJS 7 – 23 November 2019.

 ## Reference